restaurant-managment.

 The Assets Section

 The assets section is by far the most important part of the restaurant’s chart of accounts.
 It represents all of the assets owned by the company, whether they be material or intellectual.
-This includes all of your material inventory, your restaurant furniture, computers, refrigerators and stoves among other appliances, etc.
+This includes all of your material inventory, your restaurant furniture, computers, refrigerators, and stoves among other appliances, etc.

 All of these are your business’ assets and are represented in the assets section of your restaurant’s chart of accounts.
-Of course, any cash and bank balance are also noted in the assets section.
+Of course, any cash and bank balances are also noted in the assets section.
 This section is so important because this is where your business’ value is derived from.
 Your restaurant’s worth is defined by the assets in your possession.

 The Liabilities Section